laboon/CS1699/deliverables/deliverable2/deliverable2.md

 At least three (3) unit tests should use stubbing of methods.

-I expect unit tests for AT LEAST each method that returns a value (excluding the main method), using a variety of assertions and looking at different failure modes.
+I expect unit tests for AT LEAST each public method that returns a value (excluding the main method), using a variety of assertions and looking at different failure modes.
 Keep in mind some of the things we learned when doing manual testing; you should be cognizant of equivalence classes, boundary values, etc. and focus on them.

 Before each test, add some comments explaining what it is testing.
 For example...